SonarSource/sonarqube/server/sonar-docs/src/pages/user-guide/applications.md

 url: /user-guide/applications/
 ---

-*Applications are available starting in [Enterprise Edition](https://redirect.sonarsource.com/editions/enterprise.html).*
+*Applications are available starting in [Developer Edition](https://redirect.sonarsource.com/editions/developer.html).*

 ## Using Applications

-An Application is an aggregation of projects into a synthetic project.
-Assume you have a set of projects which has been split for technical reasons, but which shares a lifecycle; they interact directly in production and are always released together.
+An Application aggregates projects into a synthetic project.
+Assume you have a set of projects which has been split for technical reasons, but which shares a life cycle; they interact directly in production and are always released together.
 With an Application, they can be treated as a single entity in {instance} with a unified Project Homepage, Issues list, Measures space, and most importantly: Quality Gate.

 ### Applications vs. Portfolios